 Powertrain warranties do not cover shocks or struts.
 This type of warranty covers only the “powertrain” components of a vehicle, including the engine, transmission, and drivetrain.
 Most vehicle manufacturers offer a limited powertrain warranty on new vehicles in addition to the factory warranty, and you can also typically purchase a powertrain warranty as a type of extended service agreement.

-For more information about vehicle warranties, see our research on the CarMax MaxCare extended warranty, car battery warranties and returns, and the Ford paint warranty policy.
+For more about vehicle warranties, see our research on the CarMax MaxCare extended warranty, car battery warranties and returns, and the Ford paint warranty policy.
 We also list the dealerships with lifetime warranties.